SexVar/Intro/README.md

 <sup>1</sup> Even some sex differences develop to compensate for other sex differences (Arnold, 2020; de Vries, 2004; de Vries & Forger, 2015).

-<sup>2</sup> McNemar and Terman used the term “verbal” in contrast to non-verbal measures of intelligence, rather than in the way verbal measures are distinguished from mathematical and spatial measures in this paper.
+<sup>2</sup> McNemar and Terman used the term “verbal” in contrast to non-verbal measures of intelligence, rather than in the way verbal tasks are distinguished from mathematical and spatial tasks in this paper.

 ## References